vamseeachanta/energy/eng/drilling.md

 Each such opportunity requires proper preparation by the planning and execution team such that these reduced critical path activities do not reappear as Non-Productive Time.
 I am interested to read more examples of deriving the target for ILT reduction and examples of changed activities that reduced ILT.

+## NPT (John de Wardt)

+Is Drilling Non-Productive Time Percentage (%NPT) a Misleading Performance Indicator?
+Percentage NPT can mislead on the overall performance of drilling and completing an oil and gas well.
+Peter Rushmore published an article some years ago on the fallacy of NPT as a percentage and recommended measuring NPT per 1,000m (or 3,000 ft).
+He contributed this view to an SPE / IADC paper we co-authored with Phil Scott in 2016 titled: True Lies: Measuring Drilling and Completion Efficiency SPE 178850.

+Almost all operators use percentage Non-Productive Time (NPT) as a measure of efficiency, considering that a well drilled with a low % NPT represents a “better” performance than a well with a high % NPT.
+This, however, is not necessarily true.
+Two identical wells drilled incurring similar events creating 10 days NPT where the first well took 100 days in total resulting in 10% NPT and the second was drilled more aggressively in just 50 days, resulting in 20% NPT.
+The 20% NPT well represents the better overall drilling performance despite the higher % NPT figure.

+The issue, of course, is would both identical wells incur similar NPT in terms of duration of NPT.
+That is a challenging question since some NPT is related to drilled formations and other depth related issues while some NPT is related to the stress on machinery and the duration of usage.
+The depth related issues would presumably occur similarly in each well while the machinery stress and time related issues could be different.
+Often a well that is drilled faster is stressing the machinery more than one drilled slowly while conversely creating less exposure to the time related sources.

+As has been argued, % NPT is not a valid measure of performance or efficiency because both the numerator and denominator in the calculation can change independently of each other for a given well.
+A guaranteed way to reduce % NPT is simply to drill more slowly thus increasing well cost and delaying hydrocarbon production.
+There are stories in the industry of % NPT incentive schemes driving very cautious drilling to reduce the % NPT incurred lowering the overall performance and increasing well cost

+Peter pointed out that the problem of the numerator and denominator both changing can be solved by reporting NPT in terms of ‘per foot / meter’ in the same way that drilling speed is often reported as ‘Days per foot / meter’.
+As the length of a foot / meter does not change a low ‘NPT days per foot / meter’ will always represent a better performance than a higher ‘NPT days per foot / meter’.
+In the example above, the NPT in ‘Days per foot / meter’ will be the same for those identical wells.

+I am interested to read thoughts, comments and experience with this interesting topic.
+#spe #iadc #energy #oilandgas #drilling #NPT
 ### References